ictunion/main-website-public/content/statutes/index.en.md

 #### XV.
 MEMBERSHIP FEES

-1. Every member must pay a membership fee of 1% of their net monthly earnings or other income, but not more than the amount set by the Organization Members’ Meeting.
+1. Every member must pay a membership fee, the fee must be maximum 200% of the membership fee base and minimum
-2. A self-employed person must pay a membership fee regularly, monthly, properly and on time, which is 1% of his income tax base, but at least CZK 200 and at most in the amount set by the Organization Members’ Meeting.
-3. The Organization allows members to pay a solidarity membership fee, up to twice the maximum amount of the regular membership fee set by the Organization Members’ Meeting.
-This contribution does not allow members to draw any benefits compared to members paying a regular membership fee.
+    1. 100% membership fee base if their monthly income is higher or equal to the reference monthly income,
+    2. 70% membership fee base if their monthly income is lower than the reference monthly income and over or equal to the half of the reference monthly income,
-4. The Organization allows members to pay reduced membership fee which is 25 CZK.
-The reduced fee can only be paid in case the member has ceased gainful employment for a serious reason, such as
+    3. 10% membership fee base if their monthly income is lower than half of the reference monthly income, or in case the member has ceased gainful employment for a serious reason, such as
         1. studying,
         2. care for a close person,
         3. taking maternity or parental leave,
         4. long-term temporary incapacity for work,
         5. insolvency (personal bankruptcy).
+2. For the calculation of the membership fee
+    1. the monthly income is the sum of all untaxed wages, pays, remuneration nebo incomes in case of independent contractors, of the member in month;
+    2. the reference monthly income is the average gross monthly wage per full-time equivalent employee for the Q2 of the previous year, published by the Czech Statistical Office;
+    3. the membership fee base is 0.7% of the reference monthly income rounded to nearest 10.

 #### XVI.
 RESOLUTIONS AND AMENDING THE STATUTES
 1. Any member of the Organization can submit a resolution or amendment.